 - competition and consumer issues in the agriculture sector

-- ensuring small business receive the protections of:
+ensuring small business receives the protections of:

-- industry codes of conduct, including the Franchising Code, the Food and Grocery Code and the revised Horticulture Code, and
+- industry codes of conduct, including the Franchising Code, the Food and Grocery Code and the Horticulture Code, and

 While the ACCC will focus its current activities in these priority areas, it will continue to monitor compliance in areas previously identified as priorities and take action where necessary.